oddbird/oddleventy/content/blog/2022/cascade-layers-polyfill.md

-The recent retirement of IE 11 made for some great jokes and celebration, but even if you or your users aren’t using IE 11, you might still be hesitant to incorporate `@layer` into your CSS in the case your users aren’t using the latest versions of browsers.
+The recent retirement of IE 11 made for some great jokes and celebration, but even if you or your users aren’t using IE 11, you might still be hesitant to incorporate `@layer` into your CSS in case your users aren’t using the latest browser versions.

 There is some more good news here as well.
-We at Oddbird worked with the fine folks at PostCSS to build a plugin that provides a polyfill for layers.
+We at OddBird worked with the fine folks at PostCSS to build a plugin that provides a polyfill for layers.
 The [PostCSS Cascade Layers polyfill](https://www.npmjs.com/package/@csstools/postcss-cascade-layers) is